kuma35/thinking-forth-jp/sphinx/chapter2.rst

 The Iterative Approach
 ======================

-The iterative approach was explained eloquently by [harris81]_.
+The iterative approach was explained eloquently by Kim Harris [harris81]_.
 He begins by describing the scientific
 method: